learning-zone/react-basics/next-basics.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-### 45. What are common Next.js performance pitfalls?
+## Q. What are common Next.js performance pitfalls?

 1. **Not using `priority` on LCP images** — causes poor Core Web Vitals
 2. **Importing large libraries on the client** — use `next/dynamic` with `ssr: false`